wp-plugins/wpstorecart/readme.txt

 6. Shipping options

 == Changelog ==

+= 2.5.11 =
+* Fixed: Patched an issue where emails were not sent out if the sendmail_from address did not match the wpStoreCart admin email, which should improve the number of emails successfully sent

 = 2.5.10 =
 * Fixed: Patched an issue where editing the body of emails would result in cascading escaping issues